 Step 5: Find The Hard Drive & Connectors For It

-The insides of all computers are quite similar, and you can read the PDF guide for a full breakdown.
+The insides of all computers are quite similar.
 The hard drive is a fairly sizeable chunk of metal like this:

 You should find it sitting in a metal cage of some sort.
 Check now to see if you have room to fit another one in there.
 A tower case will normally have space for up to 3 or 4 drives, but a smaller desktop system may have only been designed to take one drive, in which case you’re out of luck and will need to consider either upgrading the one already there, or using a external USB drive instead.